Shmath64/Vault1/Fall 2024/CPS393 C and Unix/L12-10-28 (Catchup).md

 When passing integers, C passes call-by-value (a copy of the integer) When passing arrays, C passes the **address** of the array. (therefore, it's LIKE call-by-reference - but its not really)

+`readline` is a useful function that reads a whole line of input and discards the `\n`
 ### Pointers!
 ```C
 int num; //Allocates, lets say, 1200
 num=5; //Sets the value there to 5